Previous Success Circles

 Title: Nov.
 7-2017 – Lightstream – Let’s Take A Look

 Summary: Lightstream seems to be geared toward gamers but has a great deal of potential for Live Streams in that it consolidates everything into one dashboard and thus eliminating the need for two or more screens.
 It will stream and record to YouTube, Facebook or Twitch automatically.
-Similar to OBS but much more user friendly and uses less computer resources..
-Eventually an embed code will be available so that Lightstream can be hosted on our website using the WordPress VCP Plugin.
+Similar to OBS but much more user-friendly and uses fewer computer resources.
+Eventually, an embed code will be available so that Lightstream can be hosted on our website using the WordPress VCP Plugin.